blackpuppy/docs/en/console-and-shells/code-generation-with-bake.rst

        Line Interface.
     -  Since the full path to the skeleton needs to be manually entered, you can specify any directory holding your template build you want, including using multiple templates.
-(Unless Cake starts supporting overriding the skel folder like it does for views)
+(Unless CakePHP starts supporting overriding the skel folder like it does for views)